Compound Movements: 5 Proven Benefits of Compound Movements

 Designing an effective functional strength training program, requires several key components to ensure you get the results you want.
 Compound movements engage multiple muscles groups and joints at the same time and provide a myriad of additional benefits as compared to isolation exercises, which put a specific emphasis on only one muscle group.

-What Are Compound Movements
+What Are Compound Movements?

-5 Proven Compound Movement Benefits
+5 Proven Benefits of Compound Movements

-1. Compound Movements Build More Muscle And Strength
+1. Compound Movements Build More Muscle and Strength

 2. Compound Movements Improve Mobility

-RELATED ARTICLE 6 Easy Movements To Improve Mobility
+RELATED ARTICLE: 6 Easy Movements To Improve Mobility

-3. Compound Movements Improve Muscular Imbalances
+3. Compound Movements Correct Muscular Imbalances

 4. Compound Movements Burn More Calories